Golf Tutorials

 In golf, "cack-handed" simply refers to a cross-handed grip.
 For a right-handed golfer, this means your right hand is positioned above your left hand on the club shaft - the reverse of a conventional grip.
 Your right hand takes the spot where your left hand would normally be, and vice versa.
 It's also commonly called a "left-hand-low" grip, which you'll often hear when discussing putting.

-Think of your grip as the steering wheel for your golf shots.
+Think of how you hold the club as the steering wheel for your golf shots.
 The way you hold the club has the single biggest influence on the clubface's direction at impact.
 In a conventional grip, the left hand (for a righty) guides the club through the backswing, while the right hand largely supplies the power and feel through impact.
 With a cack-handed grip, these roles are slightly altered.
 The right hand takes on more of a guiding role at the top of the grip, while the left hand has a more direct influence on the club's path and face angle coming into the ball.

 While extremely rare for the full swing on professional tours, notable golfers have used it to great success.
 Josh Brodine is a professional who plays and competes with a full cack-handed swing.
 Furthermore, countless pros, including Jordan Spieth, have used a cross-handed grip for putting to become some of the best in the world on the greens.